-Monitor pipelines with the Delta Live Tables event log
+What is the Delta Live Tables event log?

-An event log is created and maintained for every Delta Live Tables pipeline.
-The event log contains all information related to the pipeline, including audit logs, data quality checks, pipeline progress, and data lineage.
+The Delta Live Tables event log contains all information related to a pipeline, including audit logs, data quality checks, pipeline progress, and data lineage.
 You can use the event log to track, understand, and monitor the state of your data pipelines.

-The event log for each pipeline is stored in a Delta table in DBFS.
-You can view event log entries in the Delta Live Tables user interface, the Delta Live Tables API, or by directly querying the Delta table.
-This article focuses on querying the Delta table.
+You can view event log entries in the Delta Live Tables user interface, the Delta Live Tables API, or by directly querying the event log.
+This article focuses on querying the event log directly.

 Event log schema